 - Chives contains vitamins A and C as well as vitamin KIs mineral rich and contains calcium, magnesium and potassium

 - Is preventing the effects of stomach and colorectal cancer

 Let’s move over to our bonus paragraph explaining how you can get an endless supply of herbs for your indoor herb garden as this is really the main benefit of herbs to grow, indoors and outdoors.

 The endless herb supply

 The most important thing to remember is where you cut your herbs.
 Your cuttings should have an optimal length of around 4 inches.
-It is important that you take a clean scissors or knife.
+It is important that you take clean scissors or a knife.

-You can even disinfect them as you want to avoid to hurt the plant where you take the cut from.
+You can even disinfect them as you want to avoid to hurt the plant where you make the cut from.
 If the blades are dirty you may infect the mother plant and it might even die.